-Beams allows you to tell stories and create lists of your favourite places, and share them easily with the world.
+Beams allows you to create lists and share them easily with friends and family.
 Our mission is to help each other have a good time.

-This will be the title for the stories in your list.
-Some people like to group stories by theme, for example nature or an activity, a travel destination, or a list of food spots.
+This will be the title for your Beam.
+Some people like to group posts by theme, for example nature or an activity, a travel destination, or a list of food spots.
 Others might group by format, for example, a “day in the life” list, narrative or tutorial.
-The summary is a short description of your list, like a subheading.
+The summary is a short description of your list, like a subheading

-Here are some examples from our early Beams users of titles and summaries:
+Here are some examples from our early community of titles and summaries:

 Pockets of Green in London: My favourite parts of London to escape for moments of calm.